Making a Referral

 If you have doubts about making a referral, please consult your agency manager or practitioner with responsibility for child protection.
-If this is not possible, please speak with MASH for further advice.
+If this is not possible, please speak with the IFD for further advice.

 To help professionals in completing quality referrals we have produced good practice examples:

 Referring an Adult

 If you are worried that an adult is being harmed, abused or neglected you can find more information about raising your concern by visiting the West Sussex Safeguarding Adults Board website

 Referring child to Brighton & Hove or East Sussex